gyjin/hex-ights-esp8266/README.md

 6. Change Firebase configurations in code.
 7. Upload codebase onto the board.
 8. Confirm in serial monitor that the board is successfully connected to WiFi and retrieving all 4 variables from Firebase.<br />

+### Demo
+Below is a demo of my final project, showcasing a run-through of all colors and patterns available in this repo.

 Hex-ights is a capstone project developed at [Ada Developers Academy](https://adadevelopersacademy.org/) in Seattle, WA by Ga-Young Jin.